Frequently Asked Questions (FAQs) About Records Management During the COVID-19 Pandemic

 Are records related to agency response to COVID-19 covered by the GRS?

-GRS 5.3, Continuity and Emergency Planning Records, only covers records related to Federal agency internal emergency planning to protect people, government facilities, equipment, and records; to safeguard classified or sensitive information; to ensure continuity of agency operations in the face of potential natural and man-made disasters; and to facilitate timely recovery and return to normal agency operations once the emergency or disaster has passed.
-This would include planning for the COVID-19 pandemic.
-However, the GRS does not cover incident response records or external emergency planning records related to providing emergency response and recovery services to the public.
-These records should be scheduled on agency-specific schedules.
+It is unlikely that any records related to an agency’s response to the COVID-19 pandemic are covered by the GRS.
+GRS 5.3, Continuity and Emergency Planning Records, covers continuity and emergency planning records, but not records related to response to an actual emergency situation, such as a pandemic.
+Records related to specific incidents must be scheduled on agency-specific schedules.
 Agencies should look at their existing authorities related to incident response to see if they can be applied to records related to their response to COVID-19.
 If agencies do not have approved disposition authority for incident response records, these records would need to be scheduled.

 In regard to COVID-19 internal emergency planning records, the GRS indicates that plans that are acted upon in the event of a national emergency may be of permanent value.
 Agencies may request to schedule these records as permanent.
 (See GRS 5.3, item 010, Note 1).
 This does not mean that all internal emergency plans related to COVID-19 are permanent, only that NARA will consider schedules from agencies that believe these plans should be permanent.